revaturelabs/interviewquestions/InterviewSpecificQuestions/Servlets/Servlets.md

 ---

-2. What are the functionalities of Servlets in java?
+2.What are the functionalities of Servlets in java?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)